gilboash/easyfloormap/README.md

 ==========================

-A powerful Application to easily map indoor floors with your android smart phone, based on the wifi signals surrounding you.
+A powerful Application to easily map indoor floors with your android smart phone, based on the WIFI signals surrounding you.

-This is an APP I've written in my spare time, I do lot's of wifi in my proffession, writting embedded C, so this is my first ever android APP.
+This is an APP I've written in my spare time, I do lot's of WIFI in my profession, writing embedded C, so this is my first ever android APP.
 The design is horrible, and the code is a real mess I'm not proud of, but the logic behind the scenes is doing a fine work (still needs some tuning).